Continuing Education Activity

 Certain conditions may put patients at an increased risk of complications from therapeutic hypothermia.
 In such cases, targeted temperature management may still be used to achieve normothermia.
 Absolute contraindications to therapeutic hypothermia include hemorrhagic stroke, GCS > 8, uncontrolled bleeding, uncontrolled hemodynamically unstable rhythms, and cardiac arrest due to trauma.
 Relative contraindications to therapeutic hypothermia include thrombocytopenia (<50 K), coagulopathy, prolonged cardiac arrest (> 60 minutes), and refractory hypotension despite fluid and vasopressor support.

-Prior to initiating targeted temperature management, the patient must be hemodynamically stable and have a secure airway with optimal oxygenation and ventilation.
-In addition, the baseline clinical status should be assessed, and hemodynamic monitoring should be in place.
+Before initiating targeted temperature management, the patient must be hemodynamically stable and have a secure airway with optimal oxygenation and ventilation.
+Also, the baseline clinical status should be assessed, and hemodynamic monitoring should be in place.
 Ensure that the following are obtained prior to initiation of TTM

 There are three main categories of cooling methods: conventional cooling techniques, surface cooling systems, and intravascular cooling systems.